ibexa/documentation-developer/docs/ibexa_products/ibexa_headless.md

 It provides tools to collaboratively create content, and interfaces (API) to distribute this content.

 Multilingual, multichannel, extensible, [[= product_name_headless =]] is an advanced Content Management Framework (CMF), a Product Information Management (PIM) platform, as well as a Digital Asset Management (DAM) repository.
-It's provided without a default front office, but with a complete Back Office and several APIs to manage and access content.
+It's provided without a default front office, but with a complete back office and several APIs to manage and access content.

 ![Ibexa Headless](ibexa_headless.png)